jade-press/jade-press/README.md

 ## use jade-press as a module

-visit [https://github.com/jade-press/jade-press.org](https://github.com/jade-press/jade-press.org) as a example
+visit [https://github.com/jade-press/blog.jade-press.org](https://github.com/jade-press/blog.jade-press.org) as a example

 ## todo
-- env handling
-- 404/500 extendable
 - new logo & icon svg
 - test
 - docs